 Irrigation source specification

 The specifics of each of these spatial datasets with respect to the entire Lake Okeechobee model domain are discussed below.
 In addition to these spatial datasets, a time series of recorded rainfall values at each rain station, daily temperatures, and other climate data required to run WAM is also discussed below.
 Prior to building a WAM scenario, a projection for the spatial data must be chosen.
-For this project the Florida State Plane East (in feet) was used.
+For this project, the Florida State Plane East (in feet) was used.
 Other relevant coordinate system details are shown in Table 1.

 Table 1.
 Coordinate system selected for the model project.